About the jewelry:

 Rebecca also makes paintings, sculptures and books.
 Her work is focused on the perplexing character of interactions with the natural world, and the subsequent ramifications.
 She has exhibited widely around the US and Internationally, from Chicago to Stockholm, and from Norway to France.

 Born in Alaska and raised in Maine, her creative sensibility is steeped in saltwater and mountains.
 When she was too little to walk she was pulled around on a sled by a german shepherd called Namer.
 Grady holds an MFA from the University of Illinois at Chicago and a BFA from the School of the Art Institute of Chicago.
 She loves making things with her hands and has been creating jewelry and art for as long as she can remember.
 She lives with her wife in Santa Fe, New Mexico, and travels to see the ocean as much as possible.
-You can typically find her in the painting studio on Fridays, and climbing mountains with her wife on Saturdays...
+When she's not making jewelry you can find her in her painting studio or climbing mountains with her wife.